omelianlevkovych/dotnet-specific/net-microservices-book/NOTES.md

 * Async messages using pub/sub
 * async HTTP (with retries exponential backoffs and circuit breaker mechanism) polling (using some chron job to raise an call) independently from the original HTTP request/response cycle.

+# API Gateway
+Usually multiple and different client apps will call your API Gateway.
+That fact can be an important risk because your API Gateway service will be growing and evolving based on many different requirements from the client app.
+Eventually, it will be bloated bacause of those different needs and it can become similar to a monolithic application (monolithic service).
+That's why ```it is very much recommended to split the API Gateway in multiple services or multiple smaller API Gateways, one per client app for instance```.